Twipped/CurvyAndTrans.com/posts/2019-08-13.0839.63CDD7/index.md

   - Transition Timeline
 instagram: https://www.instagram.com/p/B1G_V_En5Uc/
 ---
-This is not a post about weight loss.

 The photo on the left was taken Christmas day, 2016, two weeks before I came out as transgender to my wife.
-For a lot of my life I thought that the reason I hated my body so much was because I was fat, but I was too depressed to exercise, and dieting never worked, so I just continued to gain weight.
-I wasn’t horrifically unhealthy, I had no difficulty getting around, but my body felt like a prison that I had to carry with me.
+For a lot of my life I thought that the reason I hated my body so much was because I was fat.
+I tried to diet, but it never worked, I wanted to exercise, but I was too depressed go do it, so I just continued to gain weight.
+I wasn’t unhealthy, I had no difficulty getting around, but my body felt like a prison that I had to carry with me.

 Until those fateful few days when I learned what transition could mean, I had never known that hormone therapy affected fat distribution.
 I believed that if I ever did transition I would still always look like a fat man.
 That was unacceptable to me, I couldn’t do it, so I stayed in the closet.
 It was seeing posts like this from other fat trans women that changed my mind.